Steve Marriott: Frampton: 1990–1991

-By 1990 Marriott was playing an average 200 gigs a year, when Frampton flew into Britain and asked Marriott to reform Humble Pie to produce a one-off album and a reunion tour.
+By 1990, Marriott was playing an average 200 gigs a year, when Frampton flew into Britain and asked Marriott to reform Humble Pie to produce a one-off album and a reunion tour.
 The payment would be enough to allow Marriott to take things easier.
 He agreed, and they flew out to Frampton's recording studio in Los Angeles on 27 January 1991.
 They began writing songs, but the project was never completed, as Marriott had a change of heart and returned home.

 Two recorded songs from this final effort, "The Bigger They Come" and "I Won't Let You Down", with Marriott on vocals (and guitar), appeared on Frampton's album Shine On: A Collection.
 A third song, "Out of the Blue", featuring both Marriott and Frampton, was featured on the first solo recording Frampton made after Marriott's death.
 A fourth song, "An Itch You Can't Scratch", has been found on many illegal compilations and even on one of two "authorised" British releases.
 The recording date, and whether Frampton played on it, have never been verified.

 Relationships and family

 Marriott had liaisons with many women and had four children with four of them, including one of his three wives.

 His first wife was model Jenny Rylance (1968–1973).
 He met American air hostess Pam Stephens in 1975 and their son Toby Marriott was born in 1976.
 They married after Toby was born.
 The song "Toe Rag" written 1977 and recorded for the Majik Mijits album in 1981, was about the infant Toby who, aged approximately two years old, guested on the original demo as featured on 2005 compilation Rainy Days.
 Marriott's third wife was Toni Poulton.
 They were married from July 1989 until Marriott's death in 1991.

 Marriott had three daughters.
-The first, Lesley, was born to fellow teen Sally Foulger before Marriott became famous.
+The first daughter, Lesley, was born to fellow teen Sally Foulger before Marriott became famous.
 She was originally known as Sarah Lisa Foulger (born 9 June 1966).
 She was adopted but later found out who her father was and has been accepted by her siblings.
-The second was Tonya, with Canadian Terri Elias in 1984.
-His third daughter Mollie Mae, known as singer Mollie Marriott, was born in 1985 when Marriott was with his childhood friend Manon Piercey.
+The second daughter was Tonya, with Canadian Terri Elias in 1984.
+The third daughter was Mollie Mae, known as singer Mollie Marriott, who was born in 1985 when Marriott was with his childhood friend Manon Piercey.